LorenzoSdV/CourseSchedulingTool/finalproject/INSTALL.md

 already populated with some courses and semesters.
 Feel free to try loading and working with it!

-Once schedule is loaded, you'll be taken to the primary user prompt, where the schedule name appears in green at the input line.
+Once schedule is loaded or created, you'll be taken to the primary user prompt, where the schedule name appears in green at the input line.
 New commands available are:

 Saving a schedule: